Skip to content

 The Threat Model project is not intended to be a primary source on the threat modeling domain; there are already many excellent sources that describe and explain threat modeling that this project does not need to repeat.

-Instead the Threat Model project seeks to provide information on threat modeling techniques for applications and systems of all types, with a focus on current and emerging techniques.
+Instead the Threat Model project seeks to provide direction on threat modeling techniques for applications and systems of all types, with a focus on current and emerging techniques.
+To provide this the project intends to collate threat modeling techniques, methodologies, tools and examples.

-To do this project intends to gather techniques, methodologies, tools and examples.
-There is also the intention to foster a threat modeling community and support it through initiatives and forums.
+There is also the aim to foster a threat modeling community and support it through initiatives and forums.

 Why refer to this project?